explorable-viz/fluid/artifact-evaluation.md

 # POPL 2022 Artifact Evaluation instructions

-We were unable to get VirtualBox running under macOS Big Sur, so we provide a Docker-based installation instead.
+We were unable to get a VirtualBox VM running under macOS Big Sur, so we provide a Docker-based installation instead.

 - `git clone https://github.com/explorable-viz/fluid.git` to get this repo
 - ensure Docker is installed and running